ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 #### **aku -p end**

 The command to terminate Pods.
 It performs to stop Altibase replication and reset the replication information.

 <div align="left">
     <img src="media/Utilities/aku_p_end.jpg"></img>
 </div>

 1️⃣ Attempts to connect to all Pods, which are connected with the current Pod.
-Since pods are terminated sequentially, connection errors can occur when attempting to connect to already deleted pods.
+Since Pods are terminated sequentially, connection errors can occur when attempting to connect to already deleted Pods.
 This is an expected behavior.

 2️⃣ Sends the replication change logs to the replication objects of current Pod by executing 'ALTER REPLICATION *replication_name* FLUSH ALL'.
 If the aku property AKU_FLUSH_TIMEOUT_AT_START sets to 0, this step is skipped.